willowell/Guessing-Game/README.md

 ##### Rust
 To run this implementation, simply [install Rust](https://www.rust-lang.org/), and then `cd` into the directory and run `cargo build`.
 Cargo will take care of the dependencies for you.
 Once `cargo build` is done, just run `cargo run` when you are ready. :-)

+##### Swift
+To run this implementation, [install Swift](https://swift.org/) for your OS, and then `cd` into the directory and run `swift build`.
+The Swift Package Manager will take care of the dependencies for you.
+Once `swift build` is done, just run `swift run` when you are ready. :-)
+⚠️ WARNING: I have not tested this version on Linux or on Windows; this implementation may not work on those operating systems. ⚠️
+(For what it's worth, you wouldn't be missing much here; it's very close to the Rust implementation but lacks some niceties from Rust like `match` expressions)

 ##### TypeScript
 To run this implementation, you will need Node 14.4.0 or above and yarn 1.22.4 or above.
 Then `cd` into the directory, run `yarn`, and then run `yarn start`.